bitjson/typescript-starter/README.md

 ## Start Now

 Run one simple command to install and use the interactive project generator.
-You'll need [Node](https://nodejs.org/) `v8.9` (the current LTS release) or later.
+You'll need [Node](https://nodejs.org/) `v10` or later.

 ```bash
 npx typescript-starter